QualiaResearchInstitute/1d2d/README.md

 - GPU vs CPU frame cost
 - Any telemetry warnings observed

+## QCD Annealer Acceptance Notes

+- The **QCD Anneal** panel now exposes lattice depth, temporal extent, GPU batch planes, and a temperature schedule editor.
+These values persist with presets and snapshot export so QA can reproduce anneals across sessions.
+- GPU sweeps operate on per-plane scratch buffers. `Batch planes` limits how many `(z,t)` slices are processed per request, keeping scratch memory to `width × height × siteStride × 4 bytes`.
+For example, a 128×128 lattice with the default x/y axes consumes ~2.3 MB per plane; keeping `batchLayers ≤ 4` stays well under the 16 MB budget on mid-tier GPUs.
+- Each anneal step emits a **QCD perf log** entry (`[gpu] axis …` or `[cpu] …`) so acceptance runs can verify that the GPU path is active and no unexpected CPU fallbacks occur.
+When the log shows continuous GPU entries the parity harness can be executed without triggering OOM.
+- The new **Run temperature scan** action applies the configured β schedule using the same scratch buffers and records Polyakov loop magnitudes alongside the schedule that generated them.
+The panel lists the last scan so QA can capture both the numeric output and the sweep cadence.
+- Temperatures, Polyakov results, and perf logs are reset whenever the lattice is reinitialised or a snapshot is restored, ensuring acceptance notes capture the exact configuration that produced a run.

 ## File Guide

 - `src/App.tsx` – runtime orchestration, UI, telemetry, and diagnostic toggles.